seat-team-six/Tutorials/student.md

-# SEAT for students
+# SEAT

-In order to use SEAT you need to follow 5 simple steps:
+In order to use SEAT as a student you need to follow 5 simple steps:

-1. Install [Stack](https://docs.haskellstack.org/en/stable/README/), a Haskell package manager which includes `GHC`.
-Make sure to run `stack setup` once it is installed.
+1. Install Haskell [installation](https://www.haskell.org/platform/) or [Stack](https://docs.haskellstack.org/en/stable/README/) (recommended), a Haskell package manager which includes `GHC`.
+Make sure to run `stack setup` once it is installed and change the SEAT configurations as described below.

 2. [Download VS Code](https://code.visualstudio.com)

 3. [Download SEAT extension](https://marketplace.visualstudio.com/items?itemName=UCL.labassignments).
 You can also run this command `ext install labassignments` in VS Code Quick Open.

-4. Open any `.pla` file.
+4. Open any `.pla` file ([here](https://raw.githubusercontent.com/seat-team-six/Tutorials/blob/master/HaskellBasics.pla) you have one covering Haskell basics).
 SEAT will automatically generate a `.hs` where you can start coding your solutions.
+You'll need to open the `.pla` file first everytime you want to use SEAT.

 5. Whenever you want to check if your code is correct, click the button: `Check answers`.
-SEAT will assess your solutions and provide feedback on them.
+SEAT will assess your solutions and provide feedback.
+If the code doesn't compile, SEAT will show the compiling errors through GHCi.

-Note: Although Stack is highly recommended, SEAT also works with the normal Haskell [installation](https://www.haskell.org/platform/).
-In that case two SEAT settings have to be changed:
+Note: In order for SEAT to work correctly with Stack, two configurations must be changed:
-  - `"seat.haskell.runHaskell"` -> `"runHaskell"`
+  - `"seat.haskell.runHaskell"` -> `"stack runhaskell"`
-  - `"seat.haskell.ghci"` -> `"ghci"`
+  - `"seat.haskell.ghci"` -> `"stack ghci"`

+# Feedback
+SEAT is still under development.
+If you have any useful feedback or bug reports, please [contact us at marti.serra.15@ucl.ac.uk](mailto:marti.serra.15@ucl.ac.uk?subject=SEAT feedback) or preferably open an issue on [Github](https://github.com/seat-team-six/tutorials/issues).
+Thanks for your help!